Hi there, thanks for stopping by! I’m a freelance and fiction writer living with my husband and toddler daughter on California’s Central Coast.

 - I went to college at Oregon State University.
 Go Beavers!

-- My first job out of college was as a Navy officer.
-The fact that I was once the navigator of a guided missile destroyer scares me.
-During my time in the Navy, I deployed to Iraq as part of an Army unit.
+- My first job out of college was the Navy, where I was a surface warfare officer on an amphibious command ship, followed by a guided missile destroyer.
+During my time in the Navy, I deployed to Iraq with the Army.

 - The best day job I’ve ever had was being the editor of a weekly newspaper.
-Lifeguarding in the summers at a sleep-away camp was pretty cool, too.
+Lifeguarding in the summers at a sleep-away camp was pretty great, too.

 - I spend a lot of time outdoors being mediocre (okay, poor) at a bunch of different sports: running, hiking, downhill skiing, cycling, rock climbing, and triathlon.

-- I’ve lived in many great places.
+- I’ve been lucky to live in many beautiful places.
 See below.